aws-observability/aws-otel-lambda/sample-apps/python-lambda/README.md

 Tips:
 - `run.sh -t layer.yml` will compile AOT layer in local and publish it to personal account.
 If need both AOT layer and Sample app, use `./run.sh`
-- To publish AOT layer to other regions use `-r`, for example `./run.sh -r us-west-2`
+- Lambda layer is regionalized.
+To publish AOT layer to other regions use `-r`, for example `./run.sh -r us-west-2`
 - Query the layer ARN by `./run.sh -l`.
 If want to query the layer ARN in region us-east-1, use `./run.sh -l -r us-east-1`(suppose you have built and published AOT layer in this region)
-- Once AOT layer is obtained, no need to redo step #1 unless you want to upgrade AOT to the latest version.
+- After the layer is published, it can be reused across multiple Lambda functions.
+You don’t have to republish the layer, unless you would like to upgrade the layer to the latest version.
-- Lambda layer is regionalized, cannot consume layer across region.

-### Step 2.
-Enable AOT auto-instrumentation for your lambda function
+### Enable auto-instrumentation for your Lambda function

-Now you have the AOT layer ARN in previous step.
-To enable AOT in Lambda function needs: 1.
-Add AOT layer; 2.
-Add environment variable `AWS_LAMBDA_EXEC_WRAPPER = /opt/python/adot-instrument`; 3.
-Enable tracing.
+Now you have the layer ARN.
+To enable the AWS Distro for OpenTelemetry in your Lambda function, you need to add and configure the layer, and then enable tracing.

 #### Option #1 Enable AOT by Console

-1. Open Lambda function in aws console -> **Layers** in Designer-> **Add a layer** -> **Specify an ARN** -> paste the AOT layer ARN and click **Add**
+1. Open the Lambda function you intend to instrument in the in AWS console.
+In the **Layers in Designer** section, choose **Add a layer** Under **specify an ARN** paste the layer ARN, and then choose **Add**.

     <details>